 Aryan Brotherhood Of Texas Gang Member Pleads Guilty To Federal Racketeering Charges

-HOUSTON - A member of the Aryan Brotherhood of Texas (ABT) gang pleaded guilty today to racketeering charges related to his membership in the ABT’s criminal enterprise, announced United States Attorney Kenneth Magidson Acting Assistant Attorney General Mythili Raman of the Justice Department’s Criminal Division.
+HOUSTON - A member of the Aryan Brotherhood of Texas gang (ABT) pleaded guilty today to racketeering charges related to his membership in the ABT’s criminal enterprise, announced United States Attorney Kenneth Magidson and Acting Assistant Attorney General Mythili Raman of the Justice Department’s Criminal Division.

-Benjamin Troy Johnson, aka “South,” 42, of Corpus Christi, has pleaded guilty before U.S. District Judge Sim Lake to one count of conspiracy to participate in racketeering activity.
+Billy Frank Weatherred, aka “Billy The Kid,” 28, of Dallas, pleaded guilty before U.S. District Judge Sim Lake in the Southern District of Texas to one count of conspiracy to participate in racketeering activity.

-By pleading guilty to racketeering charges, Johnson has admitted to being a member of the ABT criminal enterprise.
+By pleading guilty to racketeering charges, Weatherred has admitted to being a member of the ABT criminal enterprise.

 According to the superseding indictment, the ABT was established in the early 1980s within the Texas prison system.
 The gang modeled itself after and adopted many of the precepts and writings of the Aryan Brotherhood, a California-based prison gang that was formed in the California prison system during the 1960s.
 According to the superseding indictment, previously, the ABT was primarily concerned with the protection of white inmates and the promotion of white supremacy/separatism.
 Over time, the ABT expanded its criminal enterprise to include illegal activities for profit.